nohuhu/keepssh/README.md

 # Usage

 `keepssh` is intended to be easy to use.
-Run it as you would run `ssh`, there are no special arguments; e.g.:
+Run it as you would run `ssh`, there are no special arguments; e.g. instead of:

+        ssh -o foo=yes -i ~/.ssh/identity -p 2222 foo@bar.baz

+Use this:

     keepssh -o foo=yes -i ~/.ssh/identity -p 2222 foo@bar.baz

-Instead of:

-        ssh -o foo=yes -i ~/.ssh/identity -p 2222 foo@bar.baz

 All arguments are passed through to `ssh` transparently, except `-f` and `-q`; these are handled internally to produce the same behavior: